ecasglez/FortranUtilities/doc.md

 page_dir: documentation

 @Note
 This is Work-in-Progress.
-More functions are being added.
+More functions are being added and documentation is being improved.

 {!README.md!}